Last Modified on January 20, 2024

 But if you wanted the list of countries down the left side of the table to be alphabetized, you would select Country to be sorted in Row #1 in Ascending order.

-When set to Auto, the default is usually the last 28 days, but you can set custom ranges using a calendar or by counting backwards from the current date.
+When set to Auto, the default is usually the last 28 days, but you can set custom ranges using a calendar or by counting backward from the current date.

 Pivot Table Filters can narrow down the data that you want to display, but since it requires access to your chart data source, we’ll skip this for this tutorial.

 Finally, dashboard controls give your pivot tables that special interactive quality that makes them so user-friendly for clients.

 To create a new dashboard control, simply click Add a Control and select the type of control you’d like to make.

-If we wanted the user to be able to view only their selected countries, we could add a control filter for Country.
+If we wanted the user to be able to view only their selected countries, we could add a control filter for each Country.

 When a user views your dashboard (you can preview yours by clicking the View button), they can click the control dropdown to select which filters they want to apply to the data.